edgartandberg/Modelling-adaptation-Ultraslow-oscillations/README.md

 Now started my masters thesis!
 Good to be back.
 Started off looking into HH type single-neuron models, without adaptation for now.

+11.03.2025

+Long time since here, after much trial and error i finally have some decent sequences from a network built on hodgkin-huxley neurons, by connecting the neurons in a ring.
+Now for some tuning!